Additive & Subtractive Color Mixing Back

 Additive & Subtractive Color Mixing

 Use RGB sliders to explore additive light mixing and CMY sliders for subtractive pigment mixing in real time.
-Visualize Venn diagrams, HSL conversion, and spectral distributions simultaneously.
+Visualize Venn diagrams, HSL conversion, spectral distributions and color-difference ΔE.

 Color Mixing Mode